Search Knowledge Base by Keyword

 - Colliders: if activated, your object will be subject to physical collisions in Play Mode.

-As its name implies, Delete Mode allows you to delete unwanted objects from your scene.
-While in Delete mode, hover over the object you wish to delete then press the Trigger: the object will directly be erased from your scene.
+As its name implies, Delete Asset allows you to delete unwanted objects from your scene.
+While in Delete Asset mode, hover over the object you wish to delete and press the Trigger: the object will directly be erased from your scene.

 Note that you are just deleting the object from your scene, not from the Assets Library you took it from.